wintercg/proposal-common-minimum-api/asynclocalstorage.md

 ### Unhandled rejections and the deferred promise pattern

-The `unhandledrejection` and `rejectionhandled` events should, by default, propagate the context that was current when the promise was rejected and *not* when the promise was created.
+The `unhandledrejection` and `rejectionhandled` events should, by default, propagate the context that was current when those events are scheduled and *not* when the promise was created.

-(Note that these are the only standard `EventTarget` events that are expected to propagate async context currently.
-All other events should be invoked in the same frame that the `dispatchEvent()` method was called in.)

 The deferred promise pattern is an approach to using promises that separates the `resolve()` and `reject()` functions used to settle the promise from the actual promise itself.

+Consider the following example carefully:

 ```js
 function deferredPromise() {